 Before that, I had only read about it in books.
 It didn’t seem so real.

 This was another of my experiences traveling in Europe with my family as a teen.

-In Germany, the historical remains of Hitler’s concentration camps have been preserved, and serve as a reminder of what can happen, hidden unseen behind walls.
+In Germany, the historical remains of Hitler’s concentration camps were preserved, and serve as a permanent reminder of what can happen, hidden unseen behind walls.
 In remote locations outside of our view.

 Ask yourself,- why is the perpetrator of this act keeping things hidden?

 The answer is they are hidden so that they don’t trigger us!